 "What I wish to do does me no honor."
-His lips turn up enough that the tilt is unmistakable, but it is a sad expression, one of resignation.
+His lips turn up enough that the tilt is unmistakable, but it's a sad expression, one of resignation.
 "I believe our hosts will let us leave now.
 I should prepare for tomorrow's negotiations."

 "Thank you for accompanying me."

 "Thank you for asking me."
-She leans up, glad she is tall, can reach his cheek.
+She leans up, glad she's tall and can reach his cheek.
 She feels him push into her kiss, his skin warm against her lips.
 Then she pulls away.

 He escorts her up to the ship.
 They say goodnight at the transporter room.
-He does not seek her out again during the negotiations.
+He doesn't seek her out again during the negotiations.

 Her Spock watches as she comes into his house holding her carryall, his head tilted as if she's some specimen.
 His eyes are untroubled, but also not very welcoming.

-"I'm here," she says, trying to muster up the enthusiasm that has eluded her the entire trip over.
+"I'm here," she says, trying to muster up the enthusiasm that's eluded her the entire trip over.